goto-eof/fromgtog/README.md

 - [ ] error managing -> show error alert
 - [ ] validate user input -> show error alert

+# Which features will be contained in this release?

+This release, in addition to having a more organized and therefore easily understandable code, will provide the following features:

+- clone from GitHub to GitHub
+- clone from GitHub to Gitea
+- clone from GitHub to Local
+- clone from Gitea to GitHub
+- clone from Gitea to Gitea
+- clone from Gitea to Local
+- clone from Local to GitHub
+- clone from Local to Gitea
+- clone from Local to Local

+# Which features will not be present?

+This release, the version 5.0.0, unlike the previous one, the 3.0.X, **will not contain** the following features:

+- override GitHub repository if exists
+- delete repository after cloning

 ## Screenshot

 ![screenshot](images/screenshot.png)